IBM/cloud-native-starter/README.md

 <kbd><img src="images/web-app.png" /></kbd>

-### Local Environment Setup
+### Setup

+The sample application can be run locally on Minikube or on the IBM Cloud.
+The following instructions describe how to install everything locally.

+If you would like to run the cloud native started application  on IBM Cloud Kubernetes Service, follow these [instructions](IKS-Deployment.md).

-Follow these [instructions](LocalEnvironment.md) to set up the local environment with Minikube and Istio.
+Before the microservices can be installed, make sure you've set up Minikube and Istio correctly or follow these [instructions](LocalEnvironment.md) to set up Minikube and Istio from scratch.
 This should not take longer than 30 minutes.

-### Setup for IBM Cloud Kubernetes Service

-If you would like to run Cloud Native Starter not locally but on IBM Cloud Kubernetes Service, follow these [instructions](IKS-Deployment.md).

-### Deployment
+The microservices can be installed via scripts.
+In addition to Minikube and Istio you need the following tools to be installed.

 Prerequisites: